Multimedia: Major characteristics

-Multimedia games and simulations may be used in a physical environment with special effects, with multiple users in an online network, or locally with an offline computer, game system, or simulator.
+Multimedia games and simulations may be used in a physical environment with special effects, with multiple users in an online network, or locally with an offline computer, game system, simulator, virtual reality, or augmented reality.

-The various formats of technological or digital multimedia may be intended to enhance the users' experience, for example to make it easier and faster to convey information.
-Or in entertainment or art, combine an array of artistic insights that includes elements from different art forms to engage, inspire, or captivate an audience.
+The various formats of technological or digital multimedia may be intended to enhance the users' experience, for example, to make it easier and faster to convey information.
+Or in entertainment or art, combine an array of artistic insights that include elements from different art forms to engage, inspire, or captivate an audience.

 Enhanced levels of interactivity are made possible by combining multiple forms of media content.
 Online multimedia is increasingly becoming object-oriented and data-driven, enabling applications with collaborative end-user innovation and personalization on multiple forms of content over time.
-Examples of these range from multiple forms of content on Web sites like photo galleries with both images (pictures) and title (text) user-updated, to simulations whose co-efficients, events, illustrations, animations or videos are modifiable, allowing the multimedia "experience" to be altered without reprogramming.
+Examples of these range from multiple forms of content on Web sites like photo galleries with both images (pictures) and titles (text) user-updated to simulations whose coefficients, events, illustrations, animations, or videos are modifiable, allowing the multimedia "experience" to be altered without reprogramming.
 In addition to seeing and hearing, haptic technology enables virtual objects to be felt.
 Emerging technology involving illusions of taste and smell may also enhance the multimedia experience.